koddo/example-cljs-reagent/README.boilerplate.md

-It's ok to remove this file from the cloned repos.
+It's ok to remove this file from the cloned repos, this won't break merging updates.

 # How to use